Chronic Lymphocytic Leukemia (CLL): Stem Cell Transplant

 Having the transplant

 You will then have to wait for your stem cells to start multiplying.
 You may have to stay in isolation away from people to avoid getting an infection.
 Once the part of your white blood cell count (absolute neutrophil count) reaches a safe level, you can come out of isolation and then eventually go home.
 This may happen within several weeks, or it may take longer.
+Sometimes you can have this done as an outpatient.

 You will need to have your blood drawn often to check your blood cell count for the next several weeks.
 This can be done on an outpatient basis.